 What do I need to do to start using the SSO Application Configuration tool?

-When you download the SSO Application Configuration tool, by default it will not work in your environment because it has my personal configurations for my LAB machine.
+When you download the SSO Application Configuration tool, it will not work in your environment by default because it contains my personal configurations for my LAB machine.

 To properly use this tool, you need to first configure your environment settings by:

-- And then select the “Settings” option from the top menu option;
+- And then select the Settings option from the top menu.

 - AppAdminAcct: SSO Administrator Group – Administrators of the Enterprise Single Sign-On (SSO) service.

-- This is used to define the counts that have access to use this tool
+- This is used to define which counts have access to this tool.

 - ContactInfo: Internal field that is normally in the format of an email that is used internally in SSO tables for Application Configurations.